flightstats/hub/docs/pages/mydoc/hub_other_channel_storage.md

 The available options are:

+* BATCH (default)
+    * indexed items are batched into S3 every minute
+    * cost effective for channels with volumes of more than 2 items per minute
+    * once outside of Spoke, extremely efficient performance when combined with bulk reads
+    * in the near future all channels will use this storage strategy including historical channels

-* SINGLE (default)
+* SINGLE (will be deprecated)
+    * currently this option is required for historical channels
     * each item is compressed and stored individually in S3
     * items are written asynchronously into S3
     * cost effective for channels with volumes of less than 2 items per minute
     * once outside of Spoke, can be faster for individual items reads

-* BATCH
-    * indexed items are batched into S3 every minute
-    * cost effective for channels with volumes of more than 2 items per minute
-    * once outside of Spoke, extremely efficient performance when combined with bulk reads

-* BOTH
+* BOTH (will be deprecated)
     * Uses both single and batch
-    * Useful for transitioning between strategies
+    * Useful for transitioning from single to batch

 ### Backend